-During fiscal 2016, 2015 and 2014, the Company incurred significant charges for restructuring and impairment costs.
+During fiscal 2017, 2016 and 2015, the Company incurred significant charges for restructuring and impairment costs.
 Refer to Note 16, "Significant Restructuring and Impairment Costs," of the notes to consolidated financial statements for additional information.
-A substantial portion of these charges cannot be benefited for tax purposes due to the Company's current tax position in these jurisdictions and the underlying tax basis in the impaired assets, resulting in \$126 million, \$52 million and \$75 million incremental tax expense in fiscal 2016, 2015 and 2014, respectively.
+A substantial portion of these charges do not generate a tax benefit due to the Company's current tax position in these jurisdictions and the underlying tax basis in the impaired assets, resulting in \$65 million and \$28 million incremental tax expense in fiscal 2017 and 2016, respectively.

-During the fourth quarter of fiscal 2016, the Company completed its merger with Tyco.
+During the fourth quarter of fiscal 2016, the Company completed its Merger with Tyco.
 As a result of that transaction, the Company incurred incremental tax expense of \$137 million.
-In preparation for the spin-off of the Automotive Experience business in the first quarter of fiscal 2017, the Company incurred incremental tax expense of \$121 million in fiscal 2016.
-The Company also completed substantial business reorganizations which resulted in total tax charges of \$1,891 million in fiscal 2016.
-Included in this amount is the tax charge provided for in the third quarter of fiscal 2016 of \$85 million for changes in entity tax status and the charge provided for in the second quarter of fiscal 2016 of \$780 million for income tax expense on foreign undistributed earnings of certain non-U.S. subsidiaries.
+In preparation for the spin-off of the Automotive Experience business in the first quarter of fiscal 2017, the Company incurred incremental tax expense for continuing operations of \$26 million in fiscal 2016.

-As a result of the Tyco Merger in the fourth quarter of fiscal 2016, the Company recorded as part of the acquired liabilities of Tyco \$290 million of post sale contingent tax indemnification liabilities within other noncurrent liabilities in the consolidated statements of financial position.
+As a result of the Tyco Merger in the fourth quarter of fiscal 2016, the Company recorded as part of the acquired liabilities of Tyco \$290 million of post sale contingent tax indemnification liabilities which is generally recorded within other noncurrent liabilities in the consolidated statements of financial position.
 The liabilities are recorded at fair value and relate to certain tax related matters borne by the buyer of previously divested subsidiaries of Tyco which Tyco has indemnified certain parties and the amounts are probable of being paid.
-Of the \$290 million recorded as of September 30, 2016, \$255 million is related to prior divested businesses and the remainder relates to Tyco's tax sharing agreements from its 2007 and 2012 spin-off transactions.
+Of the \$290 million recorded as of September 30, 2017 and 2016, \$255 million is related to prior divested businesses and the remainder relates to Tyco's tax sharing agreements from its 2007 and 2012 spin-off transactions.
 These are certain guarantees or indemnifications extended among Tyco, Medtronic, TE Connectivity, ADT and Pentair in accordance with the terms of the 2007 and 2012 separation and tax sharing agreements.
+In addition, the Company has recorded \$11 million of tax indemnification liabilities as of September 30, 2017 related to other divestitures.